-- As of 12/12/18, only 1.4 months of supply are available for sale in the local condo market.
-This low level of condo inventory indicates a good sellers' market, especially for condominiums priced below $300,000.
+- As of 2/8/19, only 1.1 months of supply were available in the local condo market.
+This low level of condo inventory indicates a good sellers' market; however, the market does vary significantly by price range.

-- Condo days on market through the month of October were the lowest on record.
+- Condo days on market through January were the lowest on record.

-A total of 70 Madison condos sold via the MLS in the month of November, which was the fourth highest November total on record.
-Sales would be even higher if more supply was available in the market.
+A total of 52 Madison condos sold via the MLS in the month of January, which was even with the number of condos sold in January of 2018.
+Sales are limited due to the lack of supply in the market.

-Year-to-date through November, a total of 989 Madison condo listings sold via the MLS.
-As the graph below shows, condo sales have essentially plateaued in Madison.
+Year-to-date through January, a total of 52 Madison condo listings sold via the MLS.

 This table shows the monthly, year-to-date and annual sold Madison condo listings for every time period dating back to January, 2000.

 Accepted offers (or pending condo sales) provide an indication of the number of closings that can be expected in the months ahead.
-A total of 58 Madison condo listings received accepted offers in the month of November.
-This was the third highest total on record for the month of November.
+A total of 69 Madison condo listings received accepted offers in the month of January.
+Low condo supply has limited accepted offer activity in Madison.

-A total of 1,000 Madison condos received accepted offers year-to-date through the month of November.
-Accepted offers would be higher if more supply was available for sale.
+A total of 69 Madison condos received accepted offers year-to-date through the month of January.

 This graph shows accepted offer activity by month.